 In 1993, Prime Minister Rojgar Yojana or PMRY was created to focus on skill-based self-employment generation.
 The educated, unemployed youth, including women who lack resources for investing in a venture, are the target group for PMRY.
 This group stands to receive self-employment opportunities through subsidized financial assistance provided through PMRY to start their own ventures in the sectors of business and service, manufacturing, and trade.

-The Ministry of Small Scale, Rural and Agro, Industries administers the scheme, while the Directorates of Industries and District Industries Centers (DIC) supervises the implementation.
-The Gramodaya Scheme or the Self-Employment for Educated unemployed Youth (SEEUY) was eventually merged with PMRY.
+The Ministry of Small Scale, Rural and Agro, Industries administers the scheme, while the Directorates of Industries and District Industries Centers (DIC) supervise the implementation.
+The Gramodaya Scheme or the Self-Employment for Educated Unemployed Youth (SEEUY) was eventually merged with PMRY.

 The PMRY loan subsidy amount is limited to 15% of the project cost.
 This is limited to an upper ceiling of ₹12,500 per borrower.
 The margin money provided may vary from 5% to 16.25% of the total project cost to make the combined subsidy and margin contribution stand at 20% of the project cost.